tenhaus/randah-editor/README.md

 # Randah

 Not sure what this is.
-I'm just having fun building an interface without the overhead of having an actual goal.
+I'm just having fun building an interface without the overhead of having a goal.

 To run: